 The physical laws of nature can produce some fantastic sculptures when you use a fast shutter to freeze droplets of water in time.

 Don’t limit yourself to droplets of water, as other objects dropped into a small body of water can produce some fantastic results.
-Even something as simple as a marble dropped into liquid will produce mesmerizing images.
+Even something as simple as a marble dropped into liquid will create mesmerizing images.

 How about mixing soap and water to see what happens?

-There’s nothing quite like nailing the shot of a fast-moving object such as a swallow zooming over the landscape in search of prey, or a jet airliner reaching for the clouds.
+There’s nothing quite like nailing the shot of a fast-moving object such as a swallow zooming over the landscape in search of prey or a jet airliner reaching for the clouds.

 If you are after the ultimate challenge in creative photography using your micro four thirds, then you should try your hand at smoke photography.